gsluka/sample-portfolio/prompts_used.md

     This is my personal music portfolio, where I plan on sharing my: performances, favorite bands, and my ever-expanding music gear collection.
 3. Not bad so far.
 I'd like to make one more change tonight.
 I want to replace the "Gallery" section with one called "My Gear".
 I have to files saved in the images folder that I'd like posted in that "My Gear" section.
 These two files are just tests; I plan on having maybe 5-10 total pictures for this section eventually
 4. Ok one final task for tonight.
 I created a new blank file for you at the root of the repo named 'prompts_used.md'.
 I'd like you to keep track of all of the prompts that I asked you so far during this project.
 They should be written using full markdown syntax.
+5. One more change for tonight.
+Those two pictures under the 'my gear' section are not in a viewable ratio.
+Here is the metadata for the images: 12.2MP, 3024 × 4032, Ultra HDR